A Hospitality Workforce Reboot: How to Drive Employee Engagement and Customer Satisfaction

 - A universal Learning & Communication hub for teams

 On average, it takes 74 minutes for an individual in the office to contact their colleagues.
 That’s a long time!
-In order to optimize workflow, it’s crucial to streamline the flow of communication and foster informal, organic collaboration.
+In order to optimize workflows, it’s crucial to streamline the flow of communication and foster informal, organic collaboration.

 A user-friendly social learning platform that utilizes a variety of collaboration tools like discussion boards, direct and group messaging, communities, easy content- and idea-sharing options, etc. promotes a sense of connectedness, improves teamwork and drives innovation.
 While easily getting in sync with one another, not only can leaders provide real-time support on specific issues, but colleagues could also be experts in the subject matter.